 Materials and methods

-An extensive English language literature search was conducted using PubMed to identify peer-reviewed original and review articles using the keywords ‘capsule endoscopy’, ‘wireless capsule endoscopy’, ‘suspected or known Crohn’s disease, ‘small bowel’, ‘sensitivity and specificity’, ‘diagnostic yield’, ‘bowel cleansing’, ‘diagnosis’, ‘activity index’, ‘mucosal healing’, ‘biomarker’, ‘C-reactive protein’, ‘fecal calprotectin’, ‘ileocolonoscopy’, ‘magnetic resonance imaging’, ‘computed tomography’, ‘ultrasound’, ‘postsurgical recurrence’, ‘capsule retention’, ‘patency capsule’, ‘quick view’, ‘frame rate’, ‘Pillcam colon’, and ’pan-endoscopy’.
+An extensive English language literature search was conducted using PubMed to identify peer-reviewed original and review articles using the keywords ‘capsule endoscopy’, ‘suspected or known Crohn’s disease, ‘bowel cleansing’, ‘activity index’, ‘mucosal healing’, ‘C-reactive protein’, ‘fecal calprotectin’, ‘ileocolonoscopy’, ‘magnetic resonance imaging’, ‘computed tomography’, ‘ultrasound’, ‘postsurgical recurrence’, ‘capsule retention’, ‘quick view’, ‘Pillcam colon’, and ’panenteric capsule endoscopy’.
 The references of selected studies were manually searched to identify additional relevant studies.
 Systematic reviews and meta-analyses of randomized controlled trials were considered the highest level of evidence (www.cebm.net).
 Studies of diagnostic accuracy were reviewed in accordance with the QUADAS tool for quality assessment of diagnostic accuracy studies [10].

 Capsule endoscopy systems

 There are currently five CE systems available for visualizing the small bowel: Pillcam SB3 (Medtronic, Dublin, Ireland), EndoCapsule EC-S10 (Olympus, Tokyo, Japan), MiroCam MC-1000W (Intromedic, Soul, South Korea), OMOM (Jinshan Science and Technology, Chongqing, China) and CapsoCam SV3 (CapsoVision, Saratoga, USA) [11].
 Furthermore, the Pillcam COLON2 (Medtronic, Dublin, Ireland) visualizes the small bowel, although it was designed for diagnosing the colon.
 Specifications provided by the manufacturers are shown in Table 2.
 Although CE systems are based on comparable technologies, important differences exist, e.g. the number of cameras, frame rate, angle of view, viewing direction, image resolution, and battery life.
 Theoretically, these differences could influence the diagnostic sensitivity for CD and the rate of complete small bowel examinations.
 However, studies comparing different CE systems head-to-head in patients with suspected or known CD are currently not available.
 In CD, the majority of studies have been performed with the Pillcam SB1 and SB2 as this CE system has dominated the world market for years.
-In patients with obscure gastrointestinal bleeding, studies comparing Pillcam SB1 with EndoCapsule [12, 13], Pillcam SB2 with MiroCam [14, 15], [16], and EndoCapsule with MiroCam [17] found no significant differences in diagnostic yields.
+In patients with obscure gastrointestinal bleeding, studies comparing Pillcam SB1 with EndoCapsule [12, 13], Pillcam SB2 with MiroCam [14, 15], Pillcam SB2 with CapsoCam [16], and EndoCapsule with MiroCam [17] found no significant differences in diagnostic yields.

 Small bowel cleansing

 Numerous studies have examined the effect of bowel cleansing regimens on mucosal visualization, diagnostic yield and completion rates, and results have been included in several systematic reviews and meta-analyses [18-21].
 Original studies are heterogeneous in terms of included patients and scales used for determining the visualization quality.
-Results of individual studies are conflicting and meta-analyses have applied different inclusion criteria with varying recommendations.
-In a recent meta-analysis of randomized controlled trials, bowel cleansing improved mucosal visualization and the diagnostic yield but had no effect on the completion rate.
-In 282 patients who had polyethylene glycol (PEG) administered before CE and 229 controls, the diagnostic yield was 46% and 36%, respectively (odds ratio 1.68; 95% confidence interval 1.16-2.42).
-[21]Simethicone improved the mucosal visualization but the effect on diagnostic yield remains to be established [22].
+Results of individual studies are conflicting and meta-analyses have applied different inclusion criteria with varying recommendations. .
+In a meta-analysis of prospective randomized studies including 291 patients who had polyethylene glycol (PEG) administered before CE and 232 controls, the small bowel visibility was significantly better with PEG (odds ratio (OR) 3.11; 95% confidence interval (CI) 1.96-4.94), whereas no significant difference could be demonstrated between sodium phosphate treated patients and those on fasting only [21].
+Overall, bowel cleansing increased the diagnostic yield compared to fasting alone (OR 1.88; 95% CI 1.24-2.84).
+Simethicone improves the mucosal visualization but the effect on diagnostic yield remains to be established [22].
 Prokinetics do not seem to affect the small bowel CE completion rate [20].
-Hence, bowel cleansing with 2 liters PEG combined with Simethicone seems to be the best method for cleansing the small bowel before CE.
-It should be emphasized, however, that studies mainly included patients with obscure gastrointestinal bleeding and only a minority of patients were examined for CD.
+Hence, the current evidence suggests a bowel cleansing regimen containing PEG and Simethicone before small bowel CE.
+However, additional studies on this matter are warranted.
+It should be emphasized that studies mainly included patients with obscure gastrointestinal bleeding and only a minority of patients were examined for CD.
 Whether bowel cleansing improves the mucosal visualization, diagnostic sensitivity and disease severity assessment in patients with CD is unknown.
 On the contrary, bowel cleansing causes discomfort, and currently, there is no consensus on the use of bowel cleansing before CE in patients examined for CD.

 Suspected Crohn’s disease